renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Continued development on ReactJS project, using components to build an Notes App (Front-end to the API built last week).

 **Thoughts:** React is very different from "normal" js, so it takes some time to grasp the meaning of what you're doing when starting out.

+### Day 7: July 11, 2022

+**Today's Progress**: Built Button, Header and Section components, and learn how to import icons from React Icons.

+**Thoughts:** With the practice, all is starting to make sense.
+And Sundays are for my baby girl now, sorry!